nikhilbagul/OpenDDS-PubSub-QtPrototype/README.md

 # Publisher and Subsriber

-The Pub-Sub apps are based on the messenger.minimal example as part of the OpenDDS examples These apps communicate over OpenDDS in a RTPS mode
+The Pub-Sub apps are based on the messenger.minimal example as part of the OpenDDS examples.
+These apps communicate over OpenDDS in a RTPS mode

 # Compiling and running the applications